RogueRope/docs/content/docs/main/food.md

 ---
 # Food

 We will provide coffee and water free of charge for all participants.
-As for food, we provid bread in the morning, snacks in the afternoon and a warm meal every evening.
+As for food, we provide bread in the morning, snacks in the afternoon and a warm meal every evening.

 We offer **vegetarian** and **meat** options.
 When you sign up for a ticket, you will be asked to indicate your preference.
-Please note that to make the menus work, you will need to stick with your choice.
+Please note that to make the logistics of the menus work, you will need to stick with your choice.

 | _Time_ | -- | Wed | Thu | Fri | Sat | Sun |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |